CHTC/chtc-website-source/uw-research-computing/testing-and-scaling-up.md

 If you have questions or are unsure if and how your work can be broken up, please contact us at
 <chtc@cs.wisc.edu>.

-# Requesting the Number of CPUs, Memory, and Disk Space for the HTCondor submit file
+# Requesting the Number of CPUs, Memory, and Disk Space for the HTCondor Submit File

 In the HTCondor submit file, you must explicitly request the number of CPUs (i.e. cores), and the amount of disk and memory that the job needs